RebollidoRiosLab/LynFull_AllostericNetwork/README.md

 - 📊 `classification_features/`:
   Pre-processed dataset containing 16 structural and dynamic features used in the Random Forest classifier.
 Features include interdomain distances, angles, and key interaction metrics (CSV format).

+---

-## Citation
+## 📚 Citation

 If you use this dataset or model in your research, please cite the associated publication once available.

-## Contact

-For questions or requests for additional simulation data:
-📧 Rocio Rebollido-Rios — *rocio.rebollido-rios@uni-koeln.de*

-## 📚 Citation

-If you use this dataset or the ALO•HA app in your research, please cite the associated publication once it becomes available.

 ---